Frequently Asked Questions

 At Boys State you start out with a bank account, and you are assigned a fictitious job (however, some people are unemployed).
 You “work” at a job depending on your area of residence at Boys State (did I say this has nothing to do with where you actually live in Kansas).
 You receive wages for your work, however, you will need to solicit funds for your campaign from other delegates and from political action committees which we call associations.

 What will I do if I don’t get elected to an office?

-If you are not elected to an office, you will be appointed to a government department (i.e. Department of Energy, Wildlife and Parks, etc.).
-It is in your interest to pursue an office you would like because it will occupy most of your time during session.
+If you are not elected to an office, you will be appointed to a government department (i.e., Department of Energy, Wildlife and Parks, etc.).
+It is in your interest to pursue an office you would like because it will occupy most of your time during the session.